Gormenghast (series)

-Although the first two instalments do not contain any overtly fantastical elements, Gormenghast is almost unanimously categorised as fantasy because of the atmosphere and pseudo-medieval setting.
+Although the first two books do not contain any overtly fantastical elements, Gormenghast is almost unanimously categorised as fantasy because of the atmosphere and pseudo-medieval setting.
 The series has received widespread acclaim from the speculative fiction community and mainstream literary critics.

 The series has been included in Fantasy: The 100 Best Books, Modern Fantasy: The 100 Best Novels and 100 Must Read Fantasy Novels as one of the greatest fantasy works of the twentieth century.
 Literary critic Harold Bloom has praised the series as the best fantasy novels of the 20th century and one of the greatest sequences in modern world literature.
 Gormenghast is often credited as the first fantasy of manners novel.
 The books have been translated into over twenty languages.

 Works

 The series consists of three books: Titus Groan (1946), Gormenghast (1950) and Titus Alone (1959).
 A short book, Boy in Darkness (1956), tells the story of a brief adventure by the young Titus away from Gormenghast, although it does not name the castle.

 Peake had intended to write a series of books following Titus Groan through his life, as well as detailing his relationship with Gormenghast.
 At least two other books, tentatively titled Titus Awakes and Gormenghast Revisited, were planned but Parkinson's disease and Peake's ensuing death at the age of 57 prevented him from writing more than a few hundred words and ideas for further volumes.
 Only three pages of Titus Awakes were coherently written and can be found in the Overlook Press edition of Titus Alone (ISBN 0-87951-427-2) and in the omnibus volume (ISBN 0-87951-628-3).

 In the 1970s, Peake's widow Maeve Gilmore wrote her version of Titus Awakes, which she called Search Without End.
-The Peake family rediscovered this book at the end of 2009 and it was published by The Overlook Press as Titus Awakes: The Lost Book of Gormenghast to coincide with the 100th anniversary of Peake's birth.
+The Peake family announced the discovery of this book in 2010, and it was published by The Overlook Press as Titus Awakes: The Lost Book of Gormenghast in 2011 to coincide with the 100th anniversary of Peake's birth.